-Ginger Allington is an Assistant Professor of Biogeography in the Department of Geography and Environmental Studies at The George Washington University.
+Ginger Allington is an Assistant Professor of Biogeography in the Department of Natural Resources and the Environment at Cornell University.

 Her research explores why and how ecosystems change in response to changes in management and climate, and what this means for the future resilience of social-ecological systems.
 She uses tools from ecology, social science, and remote sensing to examine the causes and consequences of land degradation, primarily in arid rangeland systems.